-- (6) an employee on vacation who presents an acceptable medical certificate giving the dates of illness may have that portion of his/her vacation leave converted to sick leave. - (7) sick leave shall be debited in no less than quarter hour units. - (8) no credit for sick leave shall be granted for time worked by an employee in excess of his/her normal workweek. - (9) a regular employee who moves from one department to another by transfer, promotion or demotion shall have his/her total sick leave credits transferred to the new department. - Unilateral employees who resign or retire with ten or more years of continuous service shall be paid for one half of the accumulated sick leave days, not to exceed a total of sixty-five days.
+- An employee on vacation who presents an acceptable medical certificate (6) giving the dates of illness may have that portion of his/her vacation leave converted to sick leave. - Sick leave shall be debited in no less than quarter hour units.
+(7) - (8) No credit for sick leave shall be granted for time worked by an employee in excess of his/her normal workweek. - A regular employee who moves from one department to another by (9) transfer, promotion or demotion shall have his/her total sick leave credits transferred to the new department. - (10)Unilateral employees who resign or retire with ten or more years of tinuous service shall be paid for one half of the accumulated sick leave days, not to exceed a total of sixty-five days.
 In the event of the death of an employee, the County shall make the same sick leave payment to the employee's estate.
 In the event of a discharge, the employee will not receive this benefit.

-18.516 Subpoenaed Witness.
+Subpoenaed Witness 18.516